-Kenrokuen is easily accessible via the Kanazawa Loop Bus or Hokutetsu buses from Kanazawa Station's east exit.
-The Loop Bus takes about 20 minutes and costs 210 yen, while Hokutetsu buses reach Kenrokuen-shita in 15 minutes for the same fare.
-JR buses, covered by the Japan Rail Pass, also operate from the same exit.
+Kenrokuen is easily accessible from Kanazawa Station's east exit via the Kanazawa Loop Bus or Hokutetsu buses.
+The Loop Bus takes about 20 minutes and costs 210 yen, while Hokutetsu buses reach the nearby Kenrokuen-shita stop in 15 minutes for the same fare.
+JR buses, which are covered by the Japan Rail Pass, also operate from the same exit.

 Kenrokuen Garden

-Kenrokuen (兼六園) is renowned as one of Japan's "three most beautiful landscape gardens."
-Originally created as the outer garden of the Maeda family’s castle, it opened to the public in 1871.
-The garden’s name, which translates to "Garden of Six Sublimities," embodies the balance of spaciousness, seclusion, antiquity, abundant water, artificiality, and scenic beauty.
-Visitors can experience the garden's breathtaking transformation throughout the year, from the soft hues of plum and cherry blossoms in spring to the vivid autumn leaves and serene snow-covered landscapes of winter.
+Kenrokuen (兼六園) in Kanazawa is considered one of Japan's "three most beautiful landscape gardens."
+Originally designed as the Maeda family’s outer castle garden, it was opened to the public in 1871.
+The name "Kenrokuen," meaning "Garden of Six Sublimities," reflects its perfect blend of six essential elements: spaciousness, seclusion, antiquity, abundant water, artificiality, and stunning views.
+With each passing season, the garden transforms dramatically—from the delicate plum and cherry blossoms in spring to the rich autumn colors and serene, snow-covered landscapes in winter, offering a unique experience year-round.

-The garden features several iconic attractions, such as the Kotojitoro Lantern by Kasumigaike Pond and traditional teahouses nestled in quiet corners.
-Visitors can stroll along lush walking paths that change with the seasons, filled with blooming flowers.
-The sophisticated water system, in place since 1632, feeds a historic fountain and winding streams, adding to the garden’s tranquil atmosphere.
-Just outside the garden, a picturesque walkway lined with cherry trees, shops, and restaurants offers the perfect place to relax, especially during the spring cherry blossom season.
+Kenrokuen’s iconic features include the Kotojitoro Lantern, located by Kasumigaike Pond, and the traditional teahouses scattered throughout the garden.
+Visitors can wander along lush walking paths lined with seasonal blooms, providing ever-changing views of the serene landscape.
+The garden’s sophisticated water system, established in 1632, powers a historic fountain and picturesque streams, adding to its tranquil beauty.
+Outside the garden, a charming walkway lined with cherry trees, along with nearby shops and restaurants, offers a perfect place to relax, particularly during spring when the blossoms are in full bloom.

 Hours and Fees